SmartAPI/swagger-editor/docs/smartAPIdeveloper.md

-# smartAPI Editor Developer Guide
+# smartAPI editor: Developer Guide

 smartAPI editor is an extentetion to Swagger editor.
 This guideline helps the developers find the right place in the code to modify: